jatupan1989/boomjum1989/The-matrix-scope.md

 ### Domain-level scope

+Domain-level scopes are narrower than global scope, but broader than site-level scopes.

 Rules in domain-level scope will apply *only* to web sites which domain matches the domain of the scope.

-Domain-level scopes are narrower than global scope, but broader than site-level scopes.
-Rules in a domain-level scope will apply only to all websites matching the domain name of the scope.

-For example, all rules in domain-level scope `http://∗.example.com` will apply to `http://www.example.com`, http://forums.example.com`, `http://where.am.i.example.com`, etc.
+For example, all rules in domain-level scope `http://∗.example.com` will apply to `http://www.example.com`, `http://forums.example.com`, `http://where.am.i.example.com`, etc.

 ### Site-level scope